kirkhellsten/GeneralMathematics/README.md

 Computing factorial

 Two concepts explored to compute the factorial of some positive number N is iteration and recursion.
 Three iterations used was for, do, and while loops; along with head and tail recursions.
 All function inputs are unsigned int, the return values is unsigned int.
 Reason unsigned int is used since computation is only positive numbers.
 The return type can be 0 but is never used.
 The range of numbers for return type is 1 to theoretically positive infinity, whatever max limit positive number the language and compiler can handle.
-Coded in C++ with CodeBlocks, saved as Console Project.
+Coded in C++ with CodeBlocks [1], saved as Console Project.
 The main function is called and all coded factorial functions are called, factorial of 10 is printed to console for all functions.

 Project Name